Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Cool-down period

       A period of time during which a transaction is frozen.
-Examples of when cool-down periods apply include removing a validator and updating stake.
-The length of a cool-down period varies between transactions.

    Concordium Byzantine Fault Tolerance (BFT) protocol